727021/th-tracker/README.md

 ## Build Setup

-The app requires a couple of environment variables be set in order to run.
+The app requires a few environment variables be set in order to run.

-Create a *.env* file with the following keys:
+Create a *.env* file with the following keys for local development:

 ```
 MONGODB_URL='<Your MongoDB connection URI>'